Unimat 09-32/4S Dynamic E³

 Ecological turnout maintenance in record time

-Continuous action 2-sleeper tamping, stabilising and profiling
+Continuous-action 2-sleeper tamping, stabilizing, and profiling

 More information